 Example: The support of a college paper by the President of Wesleyan University in light of calls for censorship and vandalism after an objectionable op-ed.

 Example: The University of Missouri police asks individuals who witness incidents of hateful and/or hurtful speech to immediately call the campus police station (or 911)

 Our methodology is the sum of four to five predictors and your experience may be different than what our findings represent as the climate on a particular campus.

 We expect that our second edition will be reliable enough to help high school seniors decide where to apply and to help everyone see which schools are most likely to offer viewpoint diversity.

 This second edition will include a re-weighted methodology allowing for a better balance of considerations around what schools are credited or penalized for.
-Additionally, we will incorporate new information on the presence of a “Bias Response Team,” which is a bureaucratic innovation that generally promotes orthodoxy by allowing anyone to file an anonymous report against anyone else for speech crimes, even ones that occur in private conversations off-campus.
 We will also catalog and count speaker disinvitations, among additional factors, to provide an improved picture of a school’s degree of viewpoint diversity on campus.

-We hope to incorporate whether a school has been declared a Heterodox University.
-Our Relevant Events column will also be broken out by examples by faculty/administration and also by the student body / student groups.
+We hope to also incorporate whether a school has been declared a Heterodox University.
+Our Relevant Events column will also be broken out by examples by faculty/administration and also by the student body/student groups.